woossi0/suite/docs/usermanual/source/intro/extensions.rst

 The WPS extension adds the ability for GeoServer to support and publish the Web Processing Service (WPS).
 WPS is a protocol for hosting and executing geospatial processes, bringing geospatial analysis to the client/server model.

-For more information on WPS in OpenGeo Suite, please see the :ref:`processing` section.
+For more information on WPS in Boundless Suite, please see the :ref:`processing` section.